 - Cleaning a cache type deletes all items from enabled Magento cache types only.
 In other words, this option does not affect other processes or applications because it cleans only the cache that Magento uses.
 Please note that disabled cache types are not cleaned.

-- Flushing a cache type purges the cache storage, which might affect other processes applications that are using the same storage.
+- Flushing a cache type purges the cache storage, which might affect other processes for applications that are using the same storage.
 Flush cache types if you’ve already tried cleaning the cache and you’re still having issues that you cannot isolate.